You’ve seen the ads. You’ve watched the vids telling you how to make 6 figures a month with your social media following.

 How to get started with content subscriptions

 You’ve got two options.
-First, if you’re on a platform that has subscriptions built in, you can turn it on and go.
+First, if you’re on a platform that has subscriptions built-in, you can turn it on and have your subscription business up and running in no time.
 For example, Twitter recently launched its “Super Follow” button which lets creators with more than 10,000 subscribers sell premium subscriptions.

 The other way to do it, especially if you’re on a platform that doesn’t have it built in, is to choose a software solution for your premium content subscription.
 Something like Substack does this for newsletters, giving you the tools you need to build a newsletter business.